project-trans/MtF-wiki/content/en/about.md

 and other lovely guys who give us help and information.

-Contact me if u would like to join!
+Contact us if u would like to join!

 ## Contact